-Animal Crossing: New Horizons launch sales surpass any Mario or Zelda
+Animal Crossing: New Horizons launch sales surpass any Mario or Zelda in U.S.

-Animal Crossing: New Horizons was the best-selling gaming the U.S. for March, according to The NPD Group.
+Animal Crossing: New Horizons was the best-selling game in the U.S. for March, according to The NPD Group.
 But that is just the start of its achievements.

-New Horizons launched March 20 for Switch.
+New Horizons launched March 20 for Switch, in the midst of the coranavirus pandemic.
 In that month in the U.S., it has already become the best-selling entry in the franchise’s history.
 It’s also the country’s third-best launch for any Nintendo game ever, following Super Smash Bros.
 Ultimate (also for Switch) and Super Smash Bros.
 Brawl (which came out for the Wii).
 New Horizons is also already the No. 2 best-selling in the U.S. for the year.
 It is only behind Call of Duty: Modern Warfare.

 This is an incredible achievement for the series, which propels it to Nintendo’s A-tier of franchises along with the likes of Smash Bros., Mario, and Zelda.
 The first Animal Crossing came out in Japan in 2001, with the U.S. having to wait for the GameCube port in 2002.
 Since then, the franchise has grown in popularity as Nintendo has brought entries to following consoles.